mlrun/mlrun/docs/change-log/index.md

 - `get_offline_features` supports Spark Operator and Remote Spark.

 #### Logging data
-Logging data using `hints`.
+- Logging data using `hints`.
 You can now passing data into MLRun and log it without using the decorator.
 Instaed you use log hints.
 This is part of the changes in MLRun that will continue in v1.4 that simplify bringing usable code into MLRun without having to modify it.
 See [more details](../tutorial/logging-with-hints.html).

 #### Projects

-- When defining a new project from scratch, there is now a default `context` directory: `./`, which is the directory that the MLRun client runs from unless otherwise specified.
+- When defining a new project from scratch, there is now a default `context` directory: `./`.
+This is the directory from which the MLRun client runs, unless otherwise specified.

 #### Serving graphs